codeparty/lineage/README.md

 Lineage provides vector clocks out of the box.

-We will get into why vector clocks are critical when you want to version data in a distributed system, but for a more complete treatment on the subject, this README points the reader to the [canonical paper on Lamport clocks](http://research.microsoft.com/en-us/um/people/lamport/pubs/time-clocks.pdf).
+We will get into why vector clocks are critical when you want to version data in a distributed system, but for a more complete treatment on the subject, please refer to [the canonical paper on Lamport clocks](http://research.microsoft.com/en-us/um/people/lamport/pubs/time-clocks.pdf).

 What a vector clock does behind the scenes is more straightforward.
 Vector